Western Missouri Conference

 The Western Missouri Conference, or WEMO, is a high school athletic conference comprising small-size high schools located in central western Missouri.
 The conference members are located in Barton, Bates, Cass, Jasper, and St. Clair counties.

-Members
+Member schools

 The conference consists of Class 1 schools (some are class 2 in boys' basketball), the smallest class in Missouri.
 All schools play 8-man football.